PrioritySoftware/PrioritySoftware.github.io/_sdk/Documents.md

 ## Creating the Input for the Document

-The INPUT parameter of the linked file for the procedure\'s main table must be named PAR.If the procedure is to be activated from the menu, you must define this parameter as input (specify *I* in the *Input*column) and specify the *Column Name* and *Table Name* of the table column that
+The INPUT parameter of the linked file for the procedure's main table must be named PAR.If the procedure is to be activated from the menu, you must define this parameter as input (specify *I* in the *Input*column) and specify the *Column Name* and *Table Name* of the table column that